siesto-rivera/polis/delphi/docs/DISTRIBUTED_SYSTEM_ROADMAP.md

 1. **Node.js Integration** - Develop a helper for the server to enqueue jobs
 2. **Production Hardening** - Create systemd service files for the poller
 3. **Operational Tools** - Implement job archiving and cleanup mechanisms
-4. **Monitoring** - Set up CloudWatch metrics for job processing
+4. **Monitoring** - Expand CloudWatch metrics for job processing

+### Completed Infrastructure Work

+- [x] **Auto-scaling Infrastructure** - Set up EC2 auto-scaling for different Delphi workloads
+  - Created small instance (t3.large) auto-scaling group for regular workloads
+  - Created large instance (c6g.4xlarge ARM) auto-scaling group for demanding jobs
+  - Added CPU-based scaling triggers (60% target, alarms at 80%)
+  - Set up CloudWatch monitoring and alarms for both instance types

+- [x] **Resource Adaptation** - Implemented system that detects instance type and adjusts resource usage
+  - Created helper script to detect instance size from metadata
+  - Added environment variable configuration for worker threads and memory limits
+  - Updated Docker Compose to respect resource constraints
+  - Modified deployment scripts to configure the environment correctly

-These steps will complete the journey from a manual execution model to a fully distributed, scalable system integrated with the main Polis application.
+These steps have significantly advanced the journey from a manual execution model to a fully distributed, scalable system integrated with the main Polis application.